 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.

 If short-term memory loss makes it difficult for you or a loved one to function daily, consider reaching out for help.
 Contacting a licensed therapist or psychologist can be a first step.
-A mental health professional may be able to administer a memory test to gauge the severity of your memory loss.
-They might also be able to refer you for additional tests to determine the cause of the memory loss.
+A mental health professional may be able to perform a memory test to determine whether you are experiencing reversible loss and gauge the status of your condition.
+Mental health services may also include referrals for additional testing to determine the cause of the memory loss.

-If you are concerned you are experiencing a medical issue, reach out to a medical doctor first to get testing and any required referrals.
+If you are concerned you are experiencing a medical issue, reach out to a medical doctor first.
+A doctor may explore your medical history, conduct testing, and provide any required referrals.
 Often, individuals experiencing memory loss due to a medical condition may see a medical doctor and a therapist simultaneously to receive comprehensive care.

 In some cases, memory loss may cause making and keeping an appointment to be challenging.
 You might be required to remember directions to a therapist's office, or you may not be able to drive.
 In these cases, online therapy could provide a feasible alternative.
 You can contact a licensed professional without having to leave the house.
 Additionally, you might feel more comfortable discussing memory loss from a comfortable location.